The Art and Science of Patient Care: Maintaining the Proper Balance Within the Challenges of the Current Health Care System

 Health care costs have spun out of control.
-If the Affordable Care Act ("ObamaCare") is repealed, as some have recommended, forty-three million people in the US will still not be able to get health insurance.
-Access to care will continue to deteriorate.
+Even with the advent of The Affordable Care Act ("ObamaCare"), many people in the US are still not able to get health insurance, or if they do, the deductible on the lower-end plans is so high that's it's worthless.
+Access to care will continue to be a serious problem.
+There are simply not enough doctors - especially primary care doctors.
 Prenatal care and birth rates are suffering.
 Medicare patients often have difficulty finding a doctor who will take them.
 Doctors’ incomes are severely restricted by insurance companies.
 Busy primary care physicians have to see 30-40 patients a day to make enough income to cover office overhead and pay off their own expenses beginning with a $3-400,000 debt for medical training.
-Most medical students and doctors are no longer considering ambulatory primary care as an viable option for a career.
+Most medical students and doctors are no longer considering ambulatory primary care as a viable option for a career.
 It's too much work and the compensation doesn't make it worthwhile.
 Who wants to work from 7AM to 9PM and be on call 24/7 for less than what the average businessman makes?
 There are just too many sacrifices.

-There is no time to spend 20 minutes with an 80 year-old patient with diabetes, arthritis, heart failure, and hypertension out of control who has just developed shortness of breath recently, and who needs 6 prescriptions rewritten.
+A 15 minute visit with an 80 year-old patient who has diabetes, arthritis, heart failure, and hypertension out of control, and who has just developed shortness of breath recently, and who needs 6 prescriptions rewritten is woefully inadequate.
 Other patients in the waiting room are feeling ignored.
 The medical care this person is receiving is hurried and often inadequate.
 The stress of managing people's lives under these conditions is overwhelming.
 The reimbursement for a visit like this is less than the cab fare it would cost to get the patient to the office.

 Anyone who works in the health care profession should know there is a right way and a wrong way to approach patient care.
 They also should know this approach is somewhat different for every patient they encounter due to multiple variables – type of illness, gender, age, background, etc. This is an art that we learn mostly by experience – both by our own personal experience and by observing the experiences of others.
 How well we assimilate the information from these experiences and how well we use that knowledge determines a very large part of how we interact with patients and how we are perceived as medical professionals.
-There is usually no formal training for this, and where there is formal training, it usually amounts to perhaps one or two weeks at the most.
+There is usually no formal training for this, and where there is formal training, it usually amounts to a very small percentage of the total educational package.

 The key word here is the art of patient care.
 For the purposes of this site, the reference is not so much on the science of medicine per se, but rather on how medical personnel can interact with patients to improve the healing process, rather than dismantle it.

 This is not to say that science is unimportant; but rather that concern for the humanity of the patient should not be so overwhelmed by science as to be nonexistent at the bedside.
 Indeed, true clinical competence is a blend of knowledgeable application of medical science along with the recognition and understanding of the human condition.
-The art of this blend, the integration of these two disciplines, and how well it is done, is what determines the quality of patient care that we provide.
+The art of this blend, the integration of these disciplines of art and science, and how well it is done in the confines of a rather adverse environment of our current health care system, is what determines the quality of patient care that we provide.
 One without the other is not sufficient.

 Some people say you have to be born with this talent.
 I don’t think so.
 I do think it comes easier to some than others; but, whatever the genetics and background of the individual, patient care is an art that can be learned and practiced and improved upon, just as drawing or painting a thoughtful picture can be learned and practiced to the point where it can be greatly appreciated by others.

-So what kind of doctor or nurse or care partner do you want to be?
+So what kind of doctor, nurse, care partner or therapist do you want to be?